ucgis/GeoNavigator/_resources/cleaning-messy-data.md

   - "Recognize and correct common data quality issues that can affect GIS mapping and analysis."
   - "Prepare and format tabular datasets according to GIS data structure requirements."
 next-steps:
-  - label: "Does your data need to be cleaned?"
-    type: resource
-    ref: cleaning-messy-data
   - label: "Is you data already clean?"
     type: resource
     ref: ingest-data